tgoldenberg/brn-gitbook/chapter_4_basic_tabbar_navigation.md

 Although we haven't added any dynamic data to this view, it's still looking pretty good!
 Here's what we did with our `renderRow` function:

 - We use the **currentUser** fixture to find the other user in the conversation, then find that user in our **FakeUsers** array.
 We use the **find** function from **underscore**, a JavaScript utility package.
 For more information on **underscore** functions, please check out their [documentation](http://underscorejs.org/).
-- We wrap our row in a **TouchableOpacity** component, and separate the row into parts: the avatar image, the conversation info, and an icon to route to the conversation
+- We wrap our row in a **TouchableOpacity** component, and separate the row into parts: the avatar image, the conversation info, and an icon to route to the conversation.
 - We use the **moment** package to format our conversations.
-We probably ought to sort them by the **lastMessageDate**, but we can do that later
+Later we can sort them by the **lastMessageDate**.

 Since we're going to be using the **ListView** component quite a bit, we can refactor the `rowHasChanged` function to a utilities file.
 Create the folder **application/utilities** and place these contents there in an `index.js` file: